FOSS: A Self-Learned Doctor for Query Optimizer: Planner

 Algorithm \ref{alg:planner} shows the overall training process of planner.
-When a query $Q$ of a workload $W$ is inputted, the DBMS optimizer generates the original plan $CP_{0}$ (Line 2).
-From $CP_{0}$, the planner extracts an incomplete plan $ICP_{0}$ composed of the join order and join methods (Line 3).
-The planner initializes the history plan set $T$ and the estimated best plan $CP_{best}$ (Line 4-5).
-For every step, the planner calculates the forbidden actions based on the $ICP_{t-1}$ (Line 7).
-If the previous action is $Swap$ operator, the current action will be restricted to only changing the adjacent join method (Line 8-10).
-Next, the planner represents the previous state based on the $CP_{t-1}$ and step status (Line 11-12) and evaluates the action based on the state representation $statevec_{t-1}$ and $actionmask$ (Line 13).
-Then it applies this action to $ICP_{t-1}$ and produces a new incomplete plan $ICP_{t}$ (Line 14).
-The $ICP_{t}$ will be completed by the DBMS, resulting in a complete plan $CP_{t}$ (Line 15).
-The planner computes the penalty value and uses it to initialize the reward value (Line 16).
-If the current incomplete plan $ICP_{t}$ has not appeared in this episode, we add the bounty to reward and add the $ICP_t$ to $T$ (Line 17-20).
-If the current plan is better than the optimal plan, the planner updates the estimated optimal plan $CP_{best}$ (Line 21).
+When a query $Q$ is inputted, the DBMS optimizer generates the original plan $CP^{Q}_{ORI}$ (Line 2).
+From $CP^{Q}_{ORI}$, the planner extracts the $ICP^e_{0}$ composed of the join order and join methods (Line 3).
+The planner initializes the episode buffer set $T$ and the estimated optimal plan $\overline{CP}^e_{t}$ (Line 4-5).
+For every step, the planner calculates the forbidden actions based on the $ICP^e_{t-1}$ (Line 7).
+If the previous action is $Swap$ operator, the current action will be restricted to only overriding the adjacent join method (Line 8-10).
+Next, the planner represents the previous state based on the $CP^e_{t-1}$ and step status (Line 11-12) and evaluates the action based on the state representation $statevec^e_{t-1}$ and $actionmask$ (Line 13).
+Then it applies this action to $ICP^e_{t-1}$ and produces a new incomplete plan $ICP^e_{t}$ (Line 14).
+The $ICP^e_{t}$ will steer the DBMS optimizer to output a complete plan $CP^e_{t}$ (Line 15).
+The planner computes the penalty value and uses it to initialize the reward (Line 16).
+If the current incomplete plan $ICP^e_{t}$ has not appeared in this episode, we add the bounty to reward and add the $ICP^e_t$ to $T$ (Line 17-20).
+If the current plan is better than $\overline{CP}^e_{t-1}$, the planner updates the $\overline{CP}^e_{t}$ with $CP^e_t$ (Line 21).
 Experiences are collected in order to update the agent (Line 22).
 Finally, upon concluding the exploration of the current workload, the agent is updated using $experiences$ (Line 25).